doublejlee/MokeSell-API/README.md

 sh
 Copy
 node server.js
-🚀 Server should now be running on http://localhost:5008
+🚀 Your backend server should now be running on http://localhost:5008

 5️⃣ Open the Frontend
-Open index.html in a browser
+Open index.html in your browser
-Login or Sign Up
+Log in or Sign Up
 Test all functionalities (Listings, Leaderboard, Timer) 📌 API Documentation
 Endpoint	Method	Description	Auth Required